anhphi257/annotation_tools/README.md

  --image_server <IMAGE_SERVER> --num_persons <NUM_PERSONS> --json_out <JSON_OUTPUT_FILE>
 ```

-Note: NUM_PERSONS is number of total persons in dataset, not in IMAGE_DIR. \
+* **Note**: NUM_PERSONS is number of total persons in dataset, not in IMAGE_DIR. \

+The script will generate a json file.
+Run import script above to import annotation to server. \

 If you get an error here, then please make sure MongoDB is installed and running.

 Go to `http://localhost:8008/edit_image/100238` to edit the annotations for the validation image with `id=100238`.